+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 If you have given up your status, but you changed your mind, you can apply for resumption.
 However, as the British Nationality Act 1981 states, this may be possible only if “renunciation was necessary to enable the applicant to retain or acquire some other nationality”.
 When applying to resume your status, you must prove that you still have strong and reasonable connections with the UK.
 Although you may have been a British national in the past, the Home Office will need to review your good character before allowing you to reclaim your status.

-Is Dual Citizenship allowed in the UK?
+Is Dual Citizenship Allowed in the UK?

 Since there is no requirement to renounce previous nationalities, dual citizenship is always allowed in the UK.
 Holding dual nationality means that you can be British national and also a citizen of another country of your choice.
 In addition, UK law also allows multiple citizenships.
 Therefore, you can apply for UK Naturalisation even if you already hold more than one more nationality.